 When The Bishop’s School senior Brittany Comunale was tasked with finding a project to earn her Gold Award — the highest achievement in Girl Scouting — she had no trouble picturing what she would do.

-intern tasked with photographing events in and around La Jolla, Brittany was dismayed to learn how few people attend many of the city’s annual or visiting events — including the 2010 FINA World League Super Finals water polo competition, held at the aquatic complex near La Jolla High.
+A former intern tasked with photographing events in and around La Jolla, Brittany was dismayed to learn how few people attend many of the city’s annual or visiting events — including the 2010 FINA World League Super Finals water polo competition, held at the aquatic complex near La Jolla High.
 Though the competition featured teams from around the world, the stands were virtually empty, she said.

 “That was an eye-opening experience,” said Brittany, 18.
 “There are amazing things happening in San Diego — and especially in La Jolla — that no on really knows about.”